sourcegraph/about/blogposts/gophercon-2018-grpc-reflection-and-grpcurl.md

 but interacting with them ad-hoc for human consumption like you do with `curl` for http services is not as easy.

-grpcurl is a tool and associated libraries opensourced by fullstory to solve this problem.
+grpcurl is a tool and associated libraries opensourced by FullStory to solve this problem.
 And we'll talk about the pieces and mechanisms in protobuf and grpc that make it possible to create these libraries and the tool.